Jeep Grand Cherokee (WK2): Powertrain

-Engine choices included the 3.6 L Pentastar V6 or the 5.7 L Hemi V8.
-The Hemi V8 retained the Multiple Displacement System (MDS) that shuts down four cylinders in low-power driving situations, and the V8 remains coupled with the multi-speed automatic transmission which includes Electronic Range Selection (ERS) to manually limit the high gear operating range.
+Engine choices included the 3.6L Pentastar V6 or the 5.7L Hemi V8.
+The Hemi V8 retained the Multiple Displacement System (MDS) that shuts down four cylinders in low-power driving situations, and the V8 remains coupled with the multi-speed automatic transmission, which includes Electronic Range Selection (ERS) to manually limit the high gear operating range.
 Trailer tow is rated 7400 lb for Hemi models and 5000 lb for Pentastar models.

-The 3.6 L Pentastar V6 replaces the 3.7 L and 4.7 L PowerTech engines.
-The 5.7 L Hemi engine was retained as the V8 option, although no Hemi badging is used on the exterior of the vehicle.
-Also, the WK program code remains.
+The 3.6L Pentastar V6 replaced the 3.7L and 4.7L PowerTech engines.
+The 5.7L Hemi engine was retained as the V8 option, although no Hemi badging is used on the exterior of the vehicle.
+Also, the WK program code remained unchanged.

-A 3.0 L turbocharged diesel V6 developed and built by Fiat Powertrain Technologies and VM Motori (with Multijet II injection) rated at 177 kW and 550 Nm of torque is offered in export markets by mid-2011.
+A 3.0L turbocharged diesel V6 developed and built by Fiat Powertrain Technologies and VM Motor (with Multijet II injection) rated at 177 kW and 550 Nm of torque is offered in export markets by mid-2011.
 On January 14, 2013, at the Detroit Auto Show, Jeep announced that this new EcoDiesel engine will become available in the 2014 Grand Cherokee, together with the new 8HP70 8-speed automatic transmission.
-The new 3.0 L CRD turbodiesel engine is offered in European markets in a 140 kW low-power version.
+The new 3.0L CRD turbodiesel engine is offered in European markets in a 140 kW low-power version.

 The SRT Hellcat supercharged V8 was made available for the Grand Cherokee Trackhawk.
-With 707 hp, it became the most powerful SUV Chrysler has ever produced.
+With 707 hp, it was the most powerful SUV produced by Chrysler as of 2021.

-Trim levels

-The Jeep Grand Cherokee (WK2) is available in several different trim levels:

-Laredo (2014–2020): The Laredo was the base model of the Grand Cherokee until the 2020 model year.
-There are no additional options or packages available for this trim level.

-Laredo "E" (born 2011): The Laredo "E" was the original base model of the Grand Cherokee.
-The Laredo "E" included SiriusXM satellite radio and a power driver's seat, which were no longer offered in the base Laredo.
-This trim level had some options, like 18-inch aluminum-alloy wheels, an 8.4-inch infotainment system, and heated front seats.
-An Altitude package for the Laredo "E" added black 20-inch wheels and exterior accents, leather seats with microfiber inserts, heated front seats, a power rear liftgate, a moonroof, and other optional features.

-Upland (2018–2021): The Upland is based on the Laredo E trim level, and used styling elements from the Trailhawk trim level.
-It included 20-inch black-painted aluminum-alloy wheels, light blue-accented emblems, and light blue stitching on the seats, interior door panels, and center console.